 14. Inspections

-A. In order to monitor the quality of work performed by the Contractor, the Contract Manager and Agency contact shall conduct random inspections on all areas cleaned.
+A. In order to monitor the quality of work performed by the Contractor, the Contract Manager and Agency Representative or Designee shall conduct random inspections on all areas cleaned.
 The intent of this contract is to receive acceptable, quality, complete, and uniform custodial services throughout each building or area on a daily basis.
 The Agency Representative will choose the area(s) to be inspected, the days of inspection, and the number of inspections to be performed.
 The Agency shall be the sole judge of the quality of services and required frequency of the services.

-B. Rating System: There are four (4) grades of quality considered for each element; “Excellent”, “good”, “fair”, and “poor”.

-The grade of excellent (10 points) signifies that the quality of work or services is good as or better than the required standard.

-“Good” (8 points) signifies that the quality of work or service in the particular element is similar to set the quality control standard required and is acceptable.

-“Fair” (6 points) indicates that the set quality is below the standard required and needs improvement.

-Finally, the grade “poor” (4 points) indicates the quality of work is unacceptable.

-The specifications state that the Contractor shall keep the grades at or above “good” (8 points) in all elements on a daily basis.
-The standard has been predetermined and entered for each element, as noted in contract section.
-“Frequency Schedule/Quality Control”.

-A Quality Control Form will be prepared by the Agency Representative during the inspection routine noted above.
-Copies of the report will be distributed to Agency’s Fiscal, Attention: Jarnell Simmons.
+B. Monitoring the use of the daily/weekly reports known as the “Cleaning Checklist” will suffice as a means to inspect Contractor’s compliance to performance of this contract.

-The Agency’s Fiscal, Attention: Jarnell Simmons will notify contractor of reported performance issue(s) submitted by Agency.
-Contractor shall respond to the reported performance issue(s), in writing to the Agency’s Fiscal, Attention: Jarnell Simmons, as instructed in the notice.
+The Agency’s Fiscal, Attention: Jarnell Simmons will notify the Contract Manager of reported performance issue(s) The Contract Manager shall respond to the reported performance issue(s), in writing to the Agency’s Fiscal, Attention: Jarnell Simmons, as instructed in the notice.
 Contractor’s failure to respond to Agency’s complaint of deficiencies in performance, or failure to satisfactorily respond to the Agency’s notice of performance issues within the required number of days specified in each notice will constitute grounds for placing Contractor in default.

 Agency will submit to South Central Louisiana Human Services Authority written documentation of non-performance issues and any attempts made by Agency or Contractor to resolve the performance issue(s).
 Copies of all supporting documentation must always be forwarded to the Agency’s Fiscal, Attention: Jarnell Simmons, for placement in the contract file as well as the contractor’s vendor file.